ImranR98/Backdraft/README.md

 ## Typical Flow for Implementing New Features

 Implementing new functionality in the application usually involves:
-1. Creating the relevant DB models
+1. Updating the Prisma schema as needed and performing a DB migration accordingly (by running `npx prisma migrate deploy`).
 2. Implementing the relevant services (and interfaces if needed)
 3. Adding the relevant controllers
 4. Implementing fuctional tests for the new endpoints